How Riot Games will ensure that Valorant’s esports stars include women

 Ulisse noted it can be nerve-wracking to enter a tournament, even if you’re one of the best players.
 Giving players the ability to practice and play in a lower-pressure environment could help them grow, she said.

-On the broadcast side, Riot Games is also working with Verizon to train more women to be the talent for being “casters,” or those who do the play-by-play commentary for fans at tournaments.
+On the broadcast side, Riot Games is also working to train more women to be the talent for being “casters,” or those who do the play-by-play commentary for fans at tournaments.
 It is training six women as casters for the Valorant scene, and it is providing them with vocal coaching and other tools for being a caster.

 “I think it’s important to get representation in front of the camera in a variety of ways,” Ulisse said.